 Verizon Wireless, the largest U.S. mobile-phone carrier, will overhaul its data pricing this month when it debuts a shared-usage plan for multiple devices starting at $90 a month for one smartphone and 1 gigabyte of data.

 The new Share Everything Plan includes unlimited calling and messaging bundled with a specific data allowance for as many as 10 Verizon Wireless phone lines.
 The offer will be available June 28 and apply to all new customers, according to a statement.

-Verizon Wireless and AT&T Inc. (T) have been readying a shared- data approach to billing to stop erosion of voice and text revenue and emphasize one big bucket of Internet data to split among multiple users.
+Verizon Wireless and AT&T Inc. (T:US) have been readying a shared- data approach to billing to stop erosion of voice and text revenue and emphasize one big bucket of Internet data to split among multiple users.
 The move away from separate plans for each device is intended to encourage customers to use more data and buy larger monthly allotments.